 - Edye Hoffmann (Dementia Compass)

 And professionals from Cambridge, Kirklees and Wigan who took part in the pilot programmes.

-This training has been endorsed by CIMSPA and receives 7 Developmental CPD points.
+This training has been endorsed by CIMSPA and receives 3.5 CIMSPA CPD points.

 1st Steps in Dementia and the Planning for I Can © assessment tool were included in a case studies in the recently published Alzheimer’s Society’s “Dementia friendly sport and physical activity guide”.

 To download a copy visit the Alzheimers website.

 Make Today Count is a summary of the learning from 160 participants who attended the 1st Steps in Dementia Study Days throughout 2018.